07740 877 544 [email protected]

 Similar to acrylic, polycarbonate sheets have a much stronger impact resistance than glass.

 Polycarbonate poses less risk than glass and is also lighter.
 It’s also more robust than acrylic.

 Acrylic and polycarbonate can be drilled and hung from ceilings or canopies.
 Depending on size and space, panels can also stand upright with vertical bases.
 Or inside channel frames.

-Acrylic is easily scratched.
-Particles of settled dust can mark the surface when wiping back and forth.
-As such, take care when wiping with a soft microfibre cloth.
+Particles of settled dust can mark the acrylics’ surface when wiping back and forth.
+As such, take care when cleaning with a soft microfibre cloth.